Assessing and Explaining the Persuadability of Large Language Models as Legal Decision Tools: Introduction

 \section{Introduction}

-As Large Language Models (LLMs) are proposed as legal decision assistants, and even decision-makers, across a range of judicial and administrative contexts~\cite{Lai2024,Pesch2025}, it becomes essential to explore how these models answer legal questions, and in particular the factors that lead them to decide difficult questions in one way or another.
+As Large Language Models (LLMs) are proposed as legal decision assistants, and even decision-makers, across a range of judicial and administrative contexts~\citep{Volokh2019,Gutierrez2024a,Lai2024,Pesch2025,Mamalis2024,He2024}, it becomes essential to explore how these models answer legal questions, and in particular the factors that lead them to decide difficult questions in one way or another\footnote{An earlier version of this work was accepted for the Proceedings of the 21st International Conference on Artificial Intelligence and Law (ICAIL 2026), DOI: \href{https://doi.org/10.1145/3836937.3837003}{10.1145/3836937.3837003}; arXiv preprint: \href{https://arxiv.org/abs/2604.26233v2}{arXiv:2604.26233v2}.
+The present manuscript substantially extends that version.}.
 One specific feature of legal decisions is the need to respond to arguments advanced by contending parties.
 A legal decision-maker must be able to engage with, and respond to, including through being potentially persuaded by, arguments advanced by the parties.
 Conversely, they should not be unduly persuadable, influenced by a particularly compelling advocate to decide cases based on the skills of the advocates, rather than the merits of the case.
-This paper explores how frontier open- and closed-weights LLMs respond to legal arguments, and specifically how far the quality of the advocate making those arguments affects the likelihood that a model will agree with a particular legal point of view.
+This paper explores how frontier open- and closed-weights LLMs respond to legal arguments, including examining how far the quality of the advocate making those arguments affects the likelihood that a model will agree with a particular legal point of view and examining the factors explaining model persuadability, including examining the relative role of legal content and rhetorical form, the significant differences between bilateral and trilateral persuasion settings, stability given variation in argument order, conformity of model persuasion with human judgment, and the significance of argument type, diversity and quantity in explaining persuasive outcomes.